pointtonull/knitting/README.md

 ## Knitter function

-This is the procedure that creates the image, given target image and weights.
+This is the procedure that creates the image, given target image.

 Features:

+- returns a list of steps for knitting

+## Render function

+Creates the image given the knitting steps

+## Fast Render Function

-- returns a image of similar dimensions than the given one
+Must create a knitted image using the given weights

 - avoids `moire patterns` formation

 # TODO: